 Texas A&M Football Weekly Press Conference

-COLLEGE STATION - Coach Sumlin and members of the Texas A&M football team & staff met with the media today in the Bright Complex to talk about this week's game against Alabama.
+COLLEGE STATION-- Coach Sumlin and members of the Texas A&M football team & staff met with the media today in the Bright Complex to talk about this week's game against Louisiana Tech in Shreveport.

-Video and quotes from today's press conference will be available later in the day.
-Audio in mp3 format is available below.
+Video from today's press conference is available in the links to the right.
+Audio in mp3 format and quotes (coming later) are available below.

 Download audio of today's press conference here: